lammps/lammps/doc/src/read_data.rst

 were used in the input script, each atom line would have these fields:

 .. parsed-literal::

    atom-ID atom-type x y z q diameter density

-Note that if a non-standard value is defined by multiple sub-styles, it must appear multiple times in the atom line.
-E.g. the atom line for atom\_style hybrid dipole full would list "q" twice:
+Note that if a non-standard value is defined by multiple sub-styles, it only appears once in the atom line.
+E.g. the atom line for atom\_style hybrid dipole full would list "q" only once, with the dipole sub-style fields; "q" does not appear with the full sub-style fields.

 .. parsed-literal::

-   atom-ID atom-type x y z q mux muy myz molecule-ID q
+   atom-ID atom-type x y z q mux muy myz molecule-ID

 Atom lines specify the (x,y,z) coordinates of atoms.
 These can be inside or outside the simulation box.
 When the data file is read,